evanchien/chinese_chess_recognition/README.md

 We took 18 pictures of each chess type as the source of out training and validation data.
 And, with the help of  `ImageDataGenerator` in `Keras`, we were able to generate a dataset of 14,000 pictures (1000 per class) for training and 2,800 pictures (200 per class) for validation.
 You can find the training/verification dataset in the data folder.

-As for testing, we created another dataset that was never be in part of the training/verification process.
-And, the test data is taken by a different camera.
+As for testing, we decited to capture the frames from camera live feed for prediction.
 ## <span style="color:blue">Functions</span>
 Dependencies: Keras, Numpy, Python 3, OpenCV, PIL, TensorFlow For details, please refer to the comments in each file.